If you’re a Latina who’s expecting a baby, your diet may be missing a key ingredient believed to help prevent certain kinds of birth defects.

 This could be a reason why Latinas represent the highest percentage of U.S. women giving birth to children with neural tube defects (NTDs), according to the Centers for Disease Control and Prevention (CDC).
 NTDs are birth defects of the brain, spine and spinal cord, such as anencephaly and spina bifida.

-The FDA has moved to help protect these women and their children by approving the addition of folic acid to corn masa flour, an ingredient in foods including tortillas, tacos, tortilla chips and tamales.
+In 2016, FDA moved to help protect these women and their children by approving the addition of folic acid to corn masa flour, an ingredient in foods including tortillas, tacos, tortilla chips and tamales.
 Foods made from this flour are staple foods of Mexican and some Central and South American diets.

 When consumed by pregnant women before and during pregnancy, folic acid—a B vitamin—may help to prevent neural tube defects.